thomaswalden/thomaswalden.github.io/aboutme.md

 layout: page
 title: About me
 ---
-<div align="justify">Hi, my name is Thomas Walden, and I am a Postdoctoral Research Fellow at the University Health Network, Toronto.
-My position is within the KITE Research Institute at the Lyndhurst Centre, focusing on movement rehabilitation for individuals with spinal cord injuries.</div>
+<div align="justify">Hi, my name is Thomas Walden.
+I am a Postdoctoral Research Fellow at the University Health Network, Toronto.
+My position is within the KITE Research Institute at the Lyndhurst Centre, focusing on movement rehabilitation for individuals with a spinal cord injury.</div>

-<div align="justify">I completed my Ph.D at Murdoch University, focusing on Biomechanics and Exercise Physiology.
-Thesis Title - Physiological and Biomechanical Responses to Blood Flow Restricted Walking in Young Adults.
-My thesis looked to add further information to the blood flow restriction field, highlighting potential safety concerns that could arise when exercise professionals prescribe the technique for individuals who already exhibit numerous risk factors for exercise.
-I am passionate about making exercise as inclusive as possible.
-With that, my main goal in research is to investigate all avenues that can help remove barriers, allowing all individuals access to the health and fitness benefits that exercise can offer.</div>
+<div align="justify">I completed my Ph.D. in Exercise Science at Murdoch University, Perth, Western Australia.
+My primary Ph.D. research investigated the biomechanical and physiological implications of lower limb blood flow restriction during treadmill walking.
+Relocating to Toronto in November 2022, I secured a postdoctoral research fellowship within the Craven Lab at Lyndhurst Rehabilitation Centre.
+Currently, my research focuses on implementing exoskeletons as a rehabilitation tool for individuals with an SCI/D, understanding independence post-rehabilitation discharge for individuals living with an SCI/D, and developing wearable technology to track movement patterns in older adults living with osteoporosis as a falls prevention strategy.
+My primary career goal is to develop novel training interventions to help remove participation barriers, allowing all individuals access to exercise’s health and fitness benefits.</div>

 ## Research Employment
 **Data Management Specialist** - June 2022 to Present - Environmental and Life Sciences – Murdoch University.